Last modified: October 10, 2024

 Proper configuration ensures hardware devices operate efficiently and according to system requirements.

-I. hdparm: Get/set SATA/IDE device parameters.
+I. hdparm can be used to get/set SATA/IDE device parameters.

 sudo hdparm -I /dev/sda